KO MĀKOU INOA

 (Who We Are)

-E Ala E Hawaiian Cultural Center (EHCC) is a 501(c)(3) non-profit Hawaiian cultural organization formed in Virginia in December 2017 for the purpose of preserving and perpetuating the vibrancy of the Native Hawaiian people and culture.
-The organization was founded with a shared vision and common values to help create an inclusive community for people from all backgrounds who have a desire to come together in the spirit of aloha.
+E Ala E Hawaiian Cultural Center (EHCC) is a 501(c)(3) non-profit Hawaiian cultural organization formed in Virginia in December 2017 to preserve and perpetuate the vibrancy of the Native Hawaiian people and culture.
+The organization was founded with a shared vision and common values to help create an inclusive community for people from all backgrounds who desire to come together in the spirit of aloha.